Svenito/versup/README.md

 }
 ```

-You can edit this file to affect all bumps, or create a `.bumper.json` file in your project root
+You can edit this file to affect all bumps, or create a `.versup.json` file in your project root
-and bumper will use these values to override the global ones.
+and versup will use these values to override the global ones.

 # Template tags